alex3165/express-fixturer/readme.md

 - saveRoutes (optional, default: `true`) `boolean | string[]`: If true, it will create fixtures for each of your express endpoints.
 You can also pass an array of routes and it will only create fixtures for those routes.
 - fixtureRoutes (optional, default: `false`) `boolean | string[]`: If true, it will use the fixtures if it find them or will trigger your handler and save the response payload as a fixture.
 - fixtureBasePath (optional, default: `./`) `string`: Define the path to the folder of your fixtures.
-- hashFn (optional) `(req: express.Request) => string`: Define how to generate your hash used to identify the fixture to the right request.
+- hashFn (optional) `(req: express.Request) => object`: Define how to generate your hash used to identify the fixture to the right request.
 The default hash function will include `req.body, req.cookies, req.params, req.query and req.path`

 #### Example